 Technological advances demand further modification of the building if audiences are to receive state of the art accoustics and performances.
 And the ongoing health and safety of musicians means extension of the Joan Sutherland Theatre's orchestra pit is urgently required.

 Recent Sydney Opera House history includes a carpark built under the Botanical Gardens in 1993, the forecourt refurbishment in 1998, various upgrades to both interior and exterior and the opening up of the western side of the podium.

 The cost of refurbishment and remedial work, much of it to undo the problems caused by the internal modifications, now dwarfs the original costs.

 A$400 million has been spent or budgeted so far, yet today, as in the past, money and politics still bedevil all attempts at a comprehensive solution.

-The cost of addressing the long-standing problems with the opera theatre, including the cramped orchestra pit, lack of space in the wings and aging stage machinery, plus other necessary upgrades, was estimated at $1 billion in 2009.
+The cost of addressing the long-standing problems with the Joan Sutherland Theatre, including the cramped orchestra pit, lack of space in the wings and aging stage machinery, plus other necessary upgrades, was estimated at $1 billion in 2009.

 The latest proposal for a complete overhaul foundered when the Australian federal government declined to support New South Wales in the financing of the work.

 In June 2007 the Sydney Opera House was rather belatedly included in the UNESCO World Heritage Sites List as one of the world's famous structures to be monitored and maintained.

 It is the Sydney tourism attraction and is one of the busiest performing spaces in the world.
 Open every day save Christmas and Good Friday the Sydney Opera House schedule caters to every taste.
 It anchors the January Sydney music and theatre festival, with everything from rock concerts to symphonies, from Shakespeare to cabaret and from children's performances to experimental theatre.